 An important exception to the general rule is that a person posted from his or her employer to work temporarily in another EEA country can retain the membership in the home country's national insurance scheme, without becoming a member of the working country's national insurance scheme.

-Under Regulation (EC) No 883/2004, you can apply to retain national insurance membership in your home country for up to 24 months, if you have been sent to another EEA country to work.
+Under Regulation (EC) No 883/2004 article 12, you can apply to retain national insurance membership in your home country for up to 24 months, if you have been sent to another EEA country to work.
 The employee cannot be sent to replace an already posted employee if the total posting period is intended to last for more than 24 months.

 Submit the A1 form or the E101 form